 - If the faculty member agrees to work with you, please send an email to firstname.lastname@example.org and the faculty member, stating your topic and the semester you will be doing the capstone.

 - Majors will present their projects to the capstone class and faculty at the end of the semester.

 For questions about EAS majors/minors and/or to declare a major/minor, contact:

 To make an appointment with Dr. Camp, please click here.

 For questions about language class placement, placement exams and class content, contact:

-For questions about study abroad programs in Japan, contact:
+For questions about study abroad programs during Spring 2018, contact: